Ortho-Cept, Similar Birth Control Pills Linked to Intracranial Meningioma Risks, Study Warns

 Ortho-Cept, Similar Birth Control Pills Linked To Intracranial Meningioma Risks, Study Warns

-Last year, the birth control shot Depo-Provera was linked to a more than fivefold increased risk of developing a potentially fatal form of brain tumor, known as intracranial meningioma.
+Last year, a landmark study found that side effects of the popular birth control shot Depo-Provera may cause women to face a fivefold increased risk of developing a potentially fatal form of brain tumor, known as intracranial meningioma.
+Now, the same research team has found that similar risks may be linked to Ortho-Cept and certain other birth control pills.

 As a result of these findings, nearly 350 Depo-Provera lawsuits have been filed in federal courts nationwide, each raising similar allegations that users and the medical community were not adequately warned about the risks associated with Depo-Provera injections.